sfstoolbox/sfs-matlab/doc/feature-documentation/index.rst

 Feature Documentation
 =====================

-After setting up the Toolbox you can made one of the magic following things with it.
+Add an overview of the Toolbox here.
+What you can do in general: mono-frquent, time domain, binaura simulations, secondary sources and then present links to all of the subfolders.

+All of the coming sections can maybe put into subfolders.

 Secondary sources
 -----------------